mauro3/CORDS/Workshop-Geodata-Processing/README.md

 - In the Workshop-Geodata-Processing directory, create a directory called `data`.
 - Start by running the Download-data notebook.
 Before running the Working-with-vector-data or Working-with-raster-data notebooks, make sure you have the following directories with the corresponding files downloaded and unzipped: sgi_2016 (Swiss glacier inventory), glathida-3.1.0 (ice thickness measurements), RGI60-11 (ice thickness model), DEMs (digital elevation models for Silvretta glacier from 2014 and 2020), planet (multispectral image of Silvretta glacier).

+## How to
-- Note that the rater data notebook draws on data that is created during the vector data notebook, so you need to run that first.
+The course consists of two main notebooks: Working-with-vector-data and Working-with-raster data.
+These main exercise notebooks do not contain complete code, so of it has been omitted, though hints are usually provided.
+Try to complete the code by filling in the missing pieces.
+If you get stuck the corresponding -solutions notebooks contain the complete code.
+Note that the rater data notebook draws on data that is created during the vector data notebook, so you need to run that first.